mikroby/admin-interface/README.md

-# admin interface - test / practice
+# admin interface - for testing / practise